 Yet, building social, green and inclusive cities requires more than financial resources and technological prowess.
 In a multicultural, pluralistic, decentralised polity, decisions cannot simply be imposed top down, but need to be accepted by social majorities.
 What is needed, to stir a fragmented and diverse polity onto a common trajectory, is disruptive reform with a view of shifting the policy paradigm.
 The social and political struggle to bring about such path shifting reforms is called Transformative Change Making (TCM).

-Around 15 experts on urban issues including academia, practitioners, NGO representatives, think tank representatives, advocacy groups got together in the first Seed Community Meeting of the Urban Transformation project under the FES workline on Economy of Tomorrow.
+Around 15 experts on urban issues including academia, practitioners, NGO representatives, think tank representatives, advocacy groups got together in the first Seed Community training session of the Urban Transformation project under the FES workline on Economy of Tomorrow.
 The experts came from Delhi, Mumbai and Bangalore, and were introduced to TCM in the context of urban transformation.